billzajac/apple-notes-to-markdown/README.md

 # Apple Notes to Notesnook Exporter

-Export your Apple Notes to Notesnook markdown format.
+Export your Apple Notes to a markdown format compatible with [Notesnook](https://notesnook.com/).
 Extracts notes from the local Apple Notes database with proper protobuf parsing, preserving titles, content, folders, dates, and inline attachments.

+As of 11/2025, when I tried selecting all notes from Apple Notes to export to markdown, it corrupts the data and leaves out helpful data such as timestamps.

+Motivation: I would like a cross-platform solution for my notes.
+At the time of writing this, getting data into Google Keep has proven to be awkward, and getting data out of Apple Notes has also proven to be awkward.
+This tool is to help me export my Apple Notes to Notesnook, which seems like a nice cross-platform notes alternative.

 ## Features